ZhuangLab/storm-analysis/frc/README.txt

 helper library.
 Compilation instructions are included in the header of this file.
 A pre-compiled library is provided for 64-bit Windows.

-Once you have compiled all the C libraries you will need to add the project root directory (i.e. the directory one up from the location of this file) to your Python path.

 Files:
  frc.c - The C helper library.
  frc_c.py - A Python wrapper of frc.c